-Final land use will be in line with consent conditions (Section 3.7) that all infrastructure will be remove.
+Final land use will be in line with consent conditions that all infrastructure will be removed.
 Rehabilitation of the site will be to allow for future landholder to use the site in line with surround land use light industrial and agriculture.